 So what happens if you are caught on someone else’s land without other explanation?
 In Oklahoma, being caught on someone else’s land is evidence that you are there for some sort of recreational use.

-Off-road four-wheeling, dirt-biking or riding ATVs is a favorite sport for many, but off-road driving on private land or driving on wet, muddy roads of a private property owner can be charged as mud-bogging under Oklahoma’s recreational trespass law.
+Off-road four-wheeling, dirt-biking, or riding ATVs is a favorite sport for many.
+However, off-road driving on private land or driving on the wet, muddy roads of a private property owner can be charged as mud-bogging under Oklahoma’s recreational trespass law.